pypa/packaging/docs/tags.rst

     :param bool warn: Whether warnings should be logged.
 Defaults to ``False``.

+.. function:: interpreter_name()

+    Returns the running interpreter's name.

+    This typically acts as the prefix to the :attr:`~Tag.interpreter` tag.

 .. function:: mac_platforms(version=None, arch=None)

     Yields the :attr:`~Tag.platform` tags for macOS.